PaNOSC-ViNYL/ase/doc/ase/md.rst

   The atoms object.

 *timestep*:
   The timestep in units matching eV, Å, u.
-Use the *fs* constant.
+Use the *units.fs* constant.

 *temperature*:
   The desired temperature in eV.